Skip to Content

 Timeout Specifies the maximum time, in seconds, that the provider waits for a server response before throwing a timeout error.
 The default is 60 seconds.
 Set to 0 to disable the timeout.

 UseClientSidePaging Specifies whether or not Microsoft Dynamics 365 should return data using client-side paging, if your source supports it.
-If set to false, Microsoft Dynamics 365 uses server-side paging.
+To use client-side paging, set this to True.
+To use server-side paging, set this to False.

-UseDynamicStoredProcedures Indicates whether or not stored procedures should be listed dynamically.
+UseDynamicStoredProcedures Specifies whether or not stored procedures are listed dynamically.

 UseEntityDefinitions Specifies that queries should use entity definition metadata endpoints, rather than the standard $metadata endpoint.